zoko/collatz/README.md

 collatz
 =======

-A python+glade version for the collatz conjecture
-Gtk + Gtk.glade required
+A python+glade version for the collatz conjecture, Gtk + Gtk.glade required